 How does milk control powdery mildew?

-Scientist aren’t 100% sure how milk works to control this disease.
+Scientists aren’t 100% sure how milk works to control this disease.
 It seems that milk is a natural germicide.
 In addition, it contains several naturally occurring salts and amino acids that are taken up by the plant.
 From previous experiments using sodium bicarbonate, potassium phosphate, and other salts, researchers have found that the disease is sensitive to these salts.
 It is possible then, that milk boosts the plant’s immune system to prevent the disease.

 Milk used around the world